encosoft-kr/.github/profile/README.md

 # About EncoSoft

-**Engineer thought.
-Deliver intelligence.**

 EncoSoft is not just a software company — it's a platform where structured thinking becomes technology, and ideas transform into tangible intelligence.

 Founded and operated in the Republic of Korea, EncoSoft is driven by a single principle:

-> *"We don’t just develop software — we engineer thought and deliver intelligence."*
+> *"We don’t just develop software — We engineer thought and deliver intelligence."*

 We design with purpose.
 We build with precision.